Updated: Sep 7

 Jill is a conscientious 25-year-old.
 She graduated from college not long ago and is ready to buy a home.
 Based on her income, she qualifies for a $400,000 loan with 5% down.
 She has been saving.
 She is also going to get an IO ARM because she feels comfortable she can invest the payment difference.

 What is the value of a personal financial advisor (or a PFA)?
 These are advisors with significant education and experience in finance, investment products, and portfolio management.
 They work with their clients to make optimized decision recommendations for your long-term financial health.
 Recently, the value of the PFA has come into question.
-With low-cost ETF and mutual fund firms coming into vogue, like BlackRock and Vanguard, one can maintain a passive approach to investing without paying higher PFA fees.
+With low-cost ETF and mutual fund firms coming into vogue, like BlackRock and Vanguard, one may maintain a passive approach to investing without paying higher PFA fees.
 A PFA will charge about 1.25% of Assets Under Management and that is after the cost of administering the underlying funds they manage.
 Also, PFAs often have minimums that make it hard to get started with a PFA until you have already built some wealth.
 A bit of a "chicken or egg" problem.
+(By the way, some PFAs charge different AUM fees.
+It depends on the size of the AUM balance.
+For this article, we are assuming a relatively high AUM fee because most investors start with a lower AUM.)

-From my standpoint, a good PFA does a few things very well (6) that a low-cost passive fund cannot.
+From my standpoint, a good PFA does a few things very well [viii] that a low-cost passive fund cannot.

 They create "set it, and forget it" investment strategies.
 These are sensible, risk-based strategies that rely on automatic payments and payroll deductions to ensure proper and consistent investment funding.
 Even when the market is cratering, these automated mechanisms fire to buy low and help manage down your basis in market corrections.
 While psychologically challenging, this approach helps build long-term wealth.